gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

       unit_time: h
       round: 8
 ```
-In order to cope with the potentiaal huge value of the integration we store this value in an input_number so we can use the relative distance from this value as the actuel integrator value
+In order to cope with the potentiaal huge value of the integration which can not be reset in HA, we store this value in an input_number so we can use the relative distance from the stored value as the actuel integrator value

 In configuration.yaml:
 ```YAML